sorinboia/nginx-experience-aws/guide/6controller.md

 ##### "N" -> "Services" -> "Environments" -> "Create Environment"
 In all the fields, enter the following value: `prod`.

-Click on "View Api Request".
+Click on "View API Request".
-All configuration on the Nginx Controller can easlly automated with external orchestration systems, this view can help you in understanding how to generate the configuration API calls.
+All the configuration on the Nginx Controller can be easlly automated with external orchestration systems, this view can help you in understanding how to generate the configuration API calls.

 The output will look like this:
 <pre>
 {